barthollomew/mushroom-coin/README.md

 4. Run the application:
 `python app.py`
 Open your web browser and navigate to [http://localhost:5000](http://127.0.0.1:5000/)

-A peculiar currency emerged from the depths of the forest - the Mushroom Coin.
-Created by the seemingly friendly fungi that inhabited the land, the true purpose of the coin remained shrouded in mystery.
-Little did the inhabitants know that the Mushroom Coin was part of a sinister plot to bring about the downfall of humanity and establish the dominion of the mushrooms over the world.

 <p align="center"> <img src="./gif/mushroom.gif" alt="Mushrooooooms!!!"> </p>